benoror/taxi-driver/README.md

 A `Datetime` value for specifying the validity of a rule

+#### Currency & decimals precision

+Taxi Driver use [Currency.js](https://currency.js.org) for all Currency calculations, thus getting rid of decimals rounding issues.

+For currency amounts the default number of cents is 2

+For the rate factors the precision is set to 8 using the `FACTOR_PRECISION` constant.

 ### Query

 A query includes the following (case insensitive) fields: